aj1365/TransUNetplus2/README.md

 Points
 ---------------------

-I have improved the code as compared to the paper (i.e., the number and position of Het-Convs), so the reults will be much better than the reported in the JAG journal.
+I have improved the code as compared to the paper (i.e., the number and position of Het-Convs), so the reults will be much better than the reported results in the JAG journal.

 ## License